ORTHObiologics

 At Cheltenham Podiatry, our podiatrists are trained in Orthobiologics.
 This is a growing field of regenerative medicine utilising proteins, cytokines, and other molecular structures from the body to allow the body to heal itself.
 Our podiatrists are trained by leading international experts, ensuring safe, sterile and effective technique.
 Additionally, Injections are delivered via precise ultrasound guidance.

-Orthobiologics include platelet rich plasma, and protein concentrates (IRAP and A2M) separated from the plasma, that are adjusted to suite patient factors, and the affected tissue, and then injected via ultrasound guidance to speed healing, reduce pain and improve function.
-Evidence is mounting for their superiority to other forms of injectants for longer lasting pain relief (eg osteoarthritis) and faster recovery, particularly in high performing sports individuals that require quicker return to activity.
+Orthobiologics include platelet rich plasma, platelet lysates and protein concentrates (IRAP, A2M, exosomes) separated from the blood, that are adjusted to suite patient factors, the affected tissue, and then injected via ultrasound guidance to speed healing, reduce pain and improve function.
+Evidence is mounting for their superiority to other forms of injectants as cortisone, and for longer lasting pain relief (eg osteoarthritis, plantar fasciitis) and faster recovery.
+Particularly important in high performing sports individuals that require quicker return to activity.
+Recent evidence points to high concentrates being more effective for many conditions, that is platelet nos from 2 billion to 12 billion or more in a single injection.
+To ensure dosages match latest evidence, we are one of the 1st providers to have a high end sysmex blood analyser on site, for instant confirmation of the correct platelet dosage, and appropriate white blood cell mix.

-Treatment usually requires several injection sessions over several weeks or months.
-For arthritic joints, ligament and tendon tears, Orthobiologics involves injecting the damaged area and associated anatomy, treating the affected tissue as an organ.
+Treatment may require one or several injection sessions over several weeks or months.
+For arthritic joints, ligament and tendon tears, Orthobiologics involves injecting the damaged area and associated anatomy, treating the affected tissue as an organ, this involves the joint, ligaments and often nerves.
 Thus, a more rounded approach.
 Often combined with biomechanical correction, and on occasions with prolotherapy and perineural injection therapy to improve joint integrity and calm local inflamed nerves.

-We commonly also treat plantar fascia tears, achilles tears and chronic and acute ankle injuries, and many other foot and leg conditions.
+We commonly also treat plantar fascia tears, ankle pain and sprains, achilles tears, peroneal tendon tears, and many other foot and leg conditions.
+There is developing evidence that it slows cartilage damage in arthritic joints.

 WHAT CONDITIONS CAN ORTHOBIOLOGICS HELP WITH?